CelestialAbyss/create-customized/kubejs_docs/recipe_basics/crafting/crafting_shapeless.md

 > [!NOTE]
 > The recipes event is a **server event** which means it belongs in `kubejs/server_scripts` and nowhere else.

+A shapeless crafting recipe is structured in the following order:

+1. The recipe result / output item stack is typed as a **string**
+2. The ingredients are typed as a **string[array]** list

 A few things that you must note:

 - For ProbeJS typing support, you will need to use `event.recipes.minecraft.crafting_shapeless()`
 - For shorthand, use `event.shapeless()` instead.
 - Recipe output is usually always first with ingredients being second.
 - Ingredients in shapeless recipes are defined within a [string array[]]()
+- The order in which you list your ingredients from top to bottom influences the arrangement of the ingredients in the crafting grid in-game.
+  - The game does automatically center or place ingredients in a way that is aesthetically pleasing

 ```js
 ServerEvents.recipes(event => {